/ Members

 • Getting a service that’s not a benefit of your plan.

-The best ways to prevent denials are to pay your premiums on time, talk to your providers about what’s covered before you get services and know your HMSA plan benefits.
+The best ways to prevent denials are to pay your plan premiums on time, confirm with your dentists what’s covered before you receive services, and review what’s covered in your HMSA dental plan before receiving care.

 Retroactive claim denials